manikanta13922/Text-to-image-generation/README.md

-# Text-to-Image Generator
+# Text-to-Image

 ## Overview

-The **Text-to-Image Generator** application allows users to generate AI-driven images based on text prompts.
+The **Text-to-Image** application allows users to generate AI-driven images based on text prompts.
 Utilizing FastAPI for the backend and the Stable Diffusion model for image generation, this project provides a user-friendly web interface for creating custom images.
 It also supports **negative prompts**, which allow users to specify elements they want to exclude from the generated image.

 This project is perfect for exploring AI art generation and image synthesis, leveraging state-of-the-art machine learning models.